WebAssembly/design/FutureFeatures.md

 If globals are allowed array types, significant portions of memory could be moved out of linear memory which could reduce fragmentation issues.
 Languages like Fortran which limit aliasing would be one use case.
 C/C++ compilers could also determine that some global variables never have their address taken.

-### Multiple Return

-The stack based nature of WebAssembly lends itself to the possibility of supporting multiple return values from blocks / functions.

 ### Multiple Tables and Memories

 The MVP limits modules to at most one memory and at most one table (the default